combogenomics/rhizoreg/README.md

 * operons: operon predictions
 * replicons: contig mapping for the S. meliloti draft genomes
 * networks: regulatory networks, including operon and pangenome information
+* regulons: tab delimited files with the indications of the regulated genes for each strain